noobcoder17/solar_system/README.md

   <sub>Built with ❤︎ by
   <a href="https://github.com/noobcoder17">Akash Debnath</a>
 </h4>
 This is my first project on Flutter.
-I made a simple solar system app which provides basic information abut our solar system.
+I made a simple solar system app which provides basic information about our solar system.
 I think it is useful for kids.

 For this project is have used Flutter and for managing internal data I have used Providers Package.